 controllers today are “service entrance rated,” which means they can be connected directly to the incoming building service conductors.
 Just as there is a concern for an inadvertent stopping of a fire pump motor during a fire, there is also a concern that the power supplied upstream to a fire pump can also be inadvertently disconnected.
 To help minimize that occurrence, the power supply to a fire pump controller must follow specific rules as covered in NFPA 20 and NEC Article 695.

-The purpose of this blog is to cover some interesting (and most often encountered) code requirements governing electric fire pump controllers.
+The purpose of this blog is to cover some interesting (and most often encountered) code requirements governing electric motor fire pump controllers.
 Most of these requirements are thoroughly covered in NFPA 20 (2019), and for the purpose of brevity and overall interest, we are not going to review every item discussed in the code books, but rather take a look at some highlights.
 Upcoming articles will go into further detail on some of the common required components, plus many additional features of fire pump controllers.

 - Location.
 Fire pump controllers are built to be “service entrance rated,” but not supplied by electrical power that can be inadvertently disconnected.
 So special care is needed to make sure the upstream electrical complies with NEC Article 695.
 The physical location of the controller itself must be within sight of the fire pump it is controlling.
 The controller must be elevated above floor level so that current-carrying components are at least 12 inches off of the floor.